piEsposito/blitz-bayesian-deep-learning/README.md

 5. ![equation](https://latex.codecogs.com/gif.latex?\mathcall{D}_{KL}(&space;\mathcall{Q}(w&space;|&space;\theta)&space;\lVert&space;\mathcall{P}(w)&space;)&space;=&space;\mu_Q&space;*\sum_{i=0}^{n}&space;(\log{\mathcall{Q}(w^{(i)}&space;|&space;\theta)}&space;-&space;\log{\mathcall{P}(w^{(i)})}&space;))

-As the expected (mean) of the Q distribution ends up by just scaling the values, we can take it of the equation (as there will be no framework-tracing), we could have a complexity cost of the nth sample as:
+As the expected (mean) of the Q distribution ends up by just scaling the values, we can take it out of the equation (as there will be no framework-tracing).
+Have a complexity cost of the nth sample as:

 6. ![equation](https://latex.codecogs.com/gif.latex?\mathcall{C^{(n)}&space;(w^{(n)},&space;\theta)&space;}&space;=&space;(\log{\mathcall{Q}(w^{(n)}&space;|&space;\theta)}&space;-&space;\log{\mathcall{P}(w^{(n)})}&space;))

 Which is differentiable relative to all of its parameters.

 ## To get the whole cost function at the nth sample: